pmmp/PocketMine-MP/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-__PocketMine-MP is a Server for Minecraft Pocket Edition done in PHP__.
+__PocketMine-MP is a Server for Minecraft Pocket Edition__.
 It has a Plugin API that enables a developer to extend it and add new features, or change default ones.

 The entire server is done in PHP, and has been tested, profiled and optimized to run smoothly.